stassa/vanilla/README.md

 Logic programming is the research discipline that studies logic programs, their syntax, semantics and interpretation.
-By logic programming convention a definite clause A ∨ ¬B ∨ ¬C is written as the equivalent implication B ∧ C → A (this works because a disjunction A ∨ ¬B is equivalent to the implication B → A).
-For convenience, the consequent of the implication is written first, then the invernted, left-facing implication arrow and then each of the precednets separated by commas substituted for the conjunction symbols: A ← B, C.
+By logic programming convention a definite clause `A ∨ ¬B ∨ ¬C` is written as the equivalent implication `B ∧ C → A` (this works because a disjunction `A ∨ ¬B` is equivalent to the implication `B → A`).
+For convenience, the consequent of the implication is written first, then the invernted, left-facing implication arrow and then each of the precednets separated by commas substituted for the conjunction symbols: `A ← B, C`.

 The following is an example of the definite clause `∀P,Q,R,x,y,z; P(x,y) ∨ ¬Q(x,z) ∨ R(x,y)`, written according to logic programming conventions: